-No. Starting in 2011, Medicare patients won’t have to pay for preventive services that Medicare currently offers.
+No. Medicare patients won’t have to pay for preventive services that Medicare currently offers.
 Preventive services help you stay healthy.
 The types of preventive services you need depend on your gender, age, medical history and family history.
 Examples of preventive services include diabetes screening, some vaccines (such as the flu shot), colorectal cancer screening, Pap smears for women and prostate cancer screening for men.

 Medicare patients will also get a free annual physical exam to assess their health risks.